 6. Would you prefer to give it to a secular charity?
 Many charities are affiliated with a religion and are often run by the church themselves.
 Some say that only secular NGOs can claim to be independent, while others say that religion has spearheaded social change.
 Ask yourself this question to understand what perspective aligns with your beliefs, and use that knowledge to narrow your search.

 7. How much does the sponsorship cost?

 And finally – and perhaps most practically – there’s the cost of sponsorship to consider.
+Modern charity organizations use online donation platforms where you can pay easily via PayPal, Apple Pay, Google Pay, and bank accounts.
 Most charities call for a flat monthly rate of between $10 and $100.
 Check out what’s within your budget, and whether it’s something you can make an ongoing commitment to.